hanj99/MealyHMM/README.md

 MealyHMM
 ========
-This is an implementation of the paper "Spam Deobfuscation using HMM"
+This is an implementation of the paper "Spam Deobfuscation using a HMM"